apkatsikas/subcordant/README.md

 * SUBSONIC_PASSWORD
 * DISCORD_BOT_TOKEN

+### Flags
+The following flags are available:
+* `streamFrom` - valid values are `stream` or `file`, defaults to `stream` if not specified.
+Subcordant will stream to the voice chat using:
+    * `stream` - the Subsonic `/stream` endpoint
+    * `file` - the file path returned from the `path` field on the song.
+This mode will only work if subcordant has access to the audio library folder, and that the API returns the actual absolute path of the song.
+For Navidrome, an admin can toggle to allow the subcordant player to `Report Real Path`, or use the [Subsonic.DefaultReportRealPath](https://www.navidrome.org/docs/usage/configuration-options/#:~:text=subsonic.defaultreportrealpath) configuration option.
+Consult your server's documentation for more information.

 ## Installing as a systemd unit
 These instructions are for installing subcordant as a [systemd unit](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html) on Linux.
 This enables subcordant to run on machine startup.